Ivan-Korpalo/InterMessage/README.md

 ## Sender mode

-To launch the program in Sender mode, type:
+To launch the program in Sender mode, navigate to the JAR's directory and type:
 >java -jar InterMessage.jar True [port#]  [Host address]

 where [port#] is the port of the sender you want to connect to and [Host address] is the host address of the sender you want to connect to.